outware/gradle-plugin-cerberus/README.md

 ## Configuration

-The plugin extension is documented in `CerberusPluginExtension.kt`
+The plugin extension available through the Gradle DSL is documented at `CerberusPluginExtension.kt`